How Medical Device Manufacturers Can Avoid Recalls

 So, what gives?
 Why are Class I medical device manufacturers seeing this sharp increase in recalls?
 And more importantly, how can conscientious companies prevent them from happening in the first place?

 Having the necessary quality controls is extremely important to prevent or respond to product recalls.
-Ensuring there are proper quality management system (QMS) processes in place can help prevent FDA warnings and recalls.
+Ensuring that there are proper quality management system (QMS) processes in place can help prevent FDA warnings and recalls.
 And, should a recall occur, the ability to refer to complete and transparent quality processes will help medical device manufacturers respond to recalls, provide necessary corrective actions quickly, and avoid harm to patients before the device manufacturer’s reputation is damaged significantly.

 Issues with medical device software